jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 *Note: the module menu has no scroll option.
 It may not show some modules if you already have too many module mods.*

-**Cosmetics** fitting to more industrial living zones.

-- Stone pavement ornaments as Shift+V variations for various existing ornaments including `City Decoration` and `City Lights Pack`
-- Stone pavement with street function

-### Level II - Terraced Houses
+### 2 - Terraced Houses

+*Unlocks at 800 artisans - or creative mode*.
 Only with DLC `The High Life`.
-*Unlocks at 700 engineers - or creative mode*

 **Residences** with increased population capacity.
 They merge into blocks like engineers and investors.

 - Terraced **worker** houses
   - Level 1: +10 residents with tea, tools and electricity as basic needs.
-  - Level 2: +10 additional residents with suits and sardines as basic needs.
 - Terraced **artisan** houses
-  - Level 1: +20 residents with tea, bombins and electricity as basic needs.
+  - Level 1: +20 residents with tea, bombins and electricity as basic needs.needs.
-  - Level 2: +40 residents with gramophones, typewriters and violines as basic needs.

 *Use short-cut "I" to get into skyscraper upgrade mode before unlocking engineer/investor skyscrapers.*